marcelo-monteiro/cy_api_automation_example/readme.md

 #### Opening the report

 After performing the API tests, the reports are generated using Allure (depencies listed on package.json), but it requires JDK in order to open the report correctly.
-After performing the front-end tests, executing the commands bellow, will open the report in your browser:
+Executing the command bellow, will open the report in your browser:

 ```sh
 # To open report